AdamBruss81/SharpQ3Load/README.md

 History:

 This program started as a final class project for a Graphics class circa 2005.
 It was extended after the class ended until about 2010.
-Then more features were added in 2018,2019 including the shading engine.
+Then more features were added starting in 2018 and it was put in Github.